-We have audited Spectrum Youth & Family Services, Inc. and Subsidiary's compliance with the types of compliance with the types of compliance requirements described in the OMB's Compliance Supplement that could have a direct and material effect on each of Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs for the year ended September 30, 2020.
-The Organization's major federal programs are identified in the summary of auditor's CPA, CFP®, PFS, CVA, CEPA results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Spectrum Youth & Family Services, Inc. and Subsidiary's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs for the year ended September 30, 2021.
+Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.